 Guillaume Arditti holds a MA in International Relations from the Paris Institute of Political Science (Science Po) and from Dauphine University (MSc in Finance).
 He started his career in South Africa, with the French Development Agency (AFD), then joined major financial institutions such as NATIXIS and BNP PARIBAS.
 There, his focus was always on Africa, working on landmark transactions on the continent, leading business development initiatives and, as a Managing Director in the BNP Paribas Energy & Commodities department, focusing on strategy in Africa.

-Guillaume remained convinced that the growth potential of the continent was still strong, and that two things would make the difference between success and failure:
+While the realisation of the continent’s potential keeps accelerating, Guillaume remains convinced that two things makes the difference between success and failure:

 - Having a long-term strategy strategy built on local and global political economy dynamics and mega-trends defining the future of the African continent.

 - Having a tailor-made financial strategy that takes into account real time local complexities.

 Guillaume Arditti is also a lecturer in African Studies at the Political Sciences Institute of Paris (Sciences Po) and frequently shares his analyses of African markets and geopolitical issues in international media, that can be found here.